 David learned that nearly half of college students had lost a loved one within the previous two years.
 And every one of them has a story to tell.
 Julie George, who heads the Georgetown chapter, found out her dad had ALS during her freshman year.
 “I went to my first AMF meeting and felt like a huge weight had been lifted.
 It gave me a place to talk about the concerns for my family, the things that don’t come up over pizza in the common room or by a keg in someone’s backyard.”

 David graduated from Georgetown last year and is studying public health at the University of Oxford.
 Now 23, he plans to become an oncologist and will attend medical school at the University of Pennsylvania in the fall.
+This is how one therapist’s advice helped her patient grieve.

 The National Students of Ailing Mothers and Fathers Support Network (studentsofamf.org) has 2,000 participants on 23 campuses.
 “This organization,” says David, “is about one thing: being there for one another.
 And every time I see those initials—AMF—I see my mom, and I know I am honoring her by helping others.
 She would have liked that.”